 Gantt charts are generally used less than the other business process modeling tools we discussed above.
 Part of the reason is that Gantt Charts were developed over 100 years ago and more sophisticated business process modeling tools have since emerged.
-Gantt charts are simplistic diagrams that provide a visualization of the time associated with specific tasks.
+Gantt charts are simple diagrams that provide a visualization of the time associated with specific tasks.
 For instance, Gantt charts show the start and end times of a process and how long each took to complete.

 Thus, Gantt charts are ideal for time-sensitive processes.
 They show stakeholders when particular tasks should begin and end, and whether processes are being completed on schedule.
-Gantt charts are not, however, well suited for complex business processes.
+Gantt charts are not, however, well-suited for complex business processes.